Games affected: all

 MotorsSome of the motors have sealed gearboxes, and if they work, they are probably best left alone.
 If they are getting noisy or sticking, drill out the rivets in the gearbox and open it up.

-Oh wait, this is supposed to be lubrication...so inside clean out the old grease with carb cleaner or other degreaser, and regrease the gearbox using a gear/bearing grease (not white lithium).
+Clean out the old grease with carb cleaner or other degreaser, and regrease the gearbox using Magnalube or other gear/bearing grease (not white lithium).
 The only thing to watch out for is the very thin spacer washers that may be between some of the gears.
-They need to go back in the same places.
+They need to go back in the same places, but if you screw up just try and get the gears centered between the surrounding ones.
 Also, don't pack the gearbox...too much grease will bog down the motor, especially between the gear faces.

 For open motors like the ball lifter, I use some of the teflon-based spray lube (dura-lube or whatever).

-Due to springs on the shafts, it is possible to slide the cam assemblies horizontally a little bit and squirt oil onto the face of the clutch.
-Most will get squeezed back out again, so be prepared to mop up.
+Due to springs on the shafts, it is possible to slide the cam assemblies horizontally a little bit and squirt oil between the leather and the metal next to it.
+Most will get squeezed back out again, but you may have too much and get slipping.
 If you can't move the cams horizontally, the shaft is probably too cruddy.
 Don't bust the cams by levering them a lot!

 Metal-on-metal Moving PartsI use (sparingly) some of the teflon-based spray lube on things like shafts, step-up mechanisms, and the ball lift assembly.
 Keep the lube out of the coils and electronics, and you should be ok.